Girls Trip was a little too crude, too slapstick. I didn’t mind much, though, for it was genuinely fun to watch.

 At the height of her career, writer Ryan Pierce has an epiphany and realises she badly misses her closest friends Sasha, Dina, and Lisa.
 She then decides to organise a weekend in New Orleans during the annual Essence Music Festival.
 In the crazy night that follows, the four friends rekindle their sisterhood, as well as come to terms with the life failures they have kept hidden for far too long.

 Road trip movies and all their variants aren’t really my cup of tea.
 Funny as they usually are, I feel most rely too heavily on crude humour and gags.

-What brushes these aside, though, is the fun that all four leads appear to be having with their roles.
+The above said, I think Girls Trip still works to a certain degree because of the fun the four leads had with their roles.
 It’s infectious fun, one that sweeps you up and invites you to partake in the abandonment.
-More importantly, the fun communicates a sense of genuine friendship between the four women, a bond peppered with surprisingly tender and insightful moments that are terrifically easy to relate to.
+More importantly, this fun also communicates a sense of genuine friendship between the four women.
+This bond is, in turn, peppered with surprisingly tender and insightful moments that are terrifically easy to relate to.

 Check out my other snappy movie reviews.